randyrossi/vicii-kawari/README.md

 # VIC-IIe 6567/6569 Replica Project

 ## What is this?
-This is a VIC-IIe 6567/6569 replacement project.
+This is an experimental VIC-IIe 6567/6569 replacement project.
 VIC-IIe video chips are found in Commodore 64 home computers.
 This project contains:

 1) an open source VIC-IIe 6567/6569 FPGA core written in Verilog
 2) schematics for interfacing the FPGA core with a real C64 address and data bus through the VIC-II motherboard socket
-3) schematics for video output (composite or VGA) from the FPGA core
+3) schematics for video output options (composite, VGA or HDMI) from the FPGA core

 Together, these components can replace all the functions of a real VIC chip including DRAM refresh, PHI2 clock source for the CPU and, of course, video output.